 The following tables show total loans and advances to customers and banks, past due and impaired loan balances, split by asset type and by geographic distribution.
-The information presented is consistent with the IEI Group 2014 Financial statements, and therefore follows the IFRS as adopted by the EU.
+The information presented is consistent with the IEI Consolidated Annual Report 2015, and therefore follows the IFRS as adopted by the EU.